Fred Whibley: Niutao, Ellice Islands (Tuvalu)

-Whibley was called “Felele” by the Niutaons.
-He had a number of partners the first woman had a son to him whom latter committed suicide.
-Then as his wife, Meri Matavaka of the Luaseuta family of Niutao.
+Whibley was called "Felele" by the Niutaons.
+His wife, Meri Matavaka was of the Luaseuta family of Niutao.
 Meri being a Tuvaluan variation of ‘Mary’.
-Meri’s previous “avaga” (married one) had been Jack Buckland the former palagi trader on Niutao; she had refused to go with Jack Buckland to when he moved to the neighbouring island of Nanumea.
+Meri’s previous "avaga" (married one) had been Jack Buckland the former palagi trader on Niutao; she had refused to go with Jack Buckland to when he moved to the neighbouring island of Nanumea.
 During her time with Jack Buckland Meri had visited Vailima in Samoa as Jack had become a friend of Robert Louis Stevenson during the 1890 voyage of the ‘Janet Nicoll’ on which Stevenson and Fanny Vandegrift Stevenson were passengers.

-Fred Whibley wrote to his brother Charles Whibley “Read R L Stevenson's & L.O's "Wrecker" - there in Tommy Hadden, towards the end will you find the missus's previous 'usband.
+Fred Whibley wrote to his brother Charles Whibley "Read R L Stevenson's & L.O's "Wrecker" - there in Tommy Hadden, towards the end will you find the missus's previous 'usband.
 He was a scorcher!.
-Stayed at R L S' s at Vailima 6 mos on end, with Matavaka - my missus. - She has given me quite a picture in her own tongue, - of their life there - in "the Master's house, and of the amenities. - Some day, - if you might be interested I would detail it to you. - It would be off the line of what you may have heard or read at home, but all favourable to the decent, peace-loving, sensitive quiet, good man, who to me is little short of a fetish.”
+Stayed at R L S' s at Vailima 6 mos on end, with Matavaka - my missus. - She has given me quite a picture in her own tongue, - of their life there - in the Master's house, and of the amenities. - Some day, - if you might be interested I would detail it to you. - It would be off the line of what you may have heard or read at home, but all favourable to the decent, peace-loving, sensitive quiet, good man, who to me is little short of a fetish."